YousofHajHasan/DeployOnRunpod/README.md

-## For this tutorial, I need the following:
+## For this tutorial, you need the following:

 - Docker installed on your machine.